esarar/Ruby-Blog/README.md

 # README

 I am new at Ruby.
 This is my first and basic Ruby on rails blog app.
-This contains less component than a normal ones.
+This app contains fewer components than normal ones.
 There is no time for me to develop the blog properly.
 I can add much more components like Authentication, API and stuff like that.
 I hope it gave you and idea of what could be done.
 Still working on ruby and ruby on rails.
 Have a good day.

 This README would normally document whatever steps are necessary to get the application up and running.